 ACS Social Networking Guidelines

 Facebook, Twitter, Instagram, Tumblr, Google+, Pinterest, Flickr, Snapchat, texting—social networking is here to stay and is growing exponentially.
-Facebook alone has registered over 1.71 billion users worldwide.
-Social networks help people create a sense of community as they connect with people ranging from best friends to their cousin’s high school girlfriend’s ex-hairdresser.
+Facebook alone has registered over 2.6 billion users worldwide.
+Social networks help people create a sense of community as they connect with people around the globe.

 Auburn City Schools Offer These Guidelines: